wp-plugins/mycred/readme.txt

 * Removed mycred_modules hook.
 * Improved Hooks management and re-structured hooks in new plugins/ folder.
 * Adjusted styling for MP6 users.
+* Added %title% as new template tag for mycred_link.
 * Added class attribute to mycred_buy shortcode.
 * Fixed Bug #52 - Notifications add-on does not parse post related template tags.
 * Fixed Bug #53 - General template tags are not parsed in sell content templates.
+* Fixed Bug #54 - mycred_link shortcode does not support target attribute.

 = 1.2.3 =